SemEval/semeval.github.io/system-paper-template.md

 NOTES:

-1. Be sure to use the official stylesheet and follow its instructions.
+1. Be sure to use the official stylesheet and follow the [SemEval paper requirements](paper-requirements.html).
 2. Your paper should stand on its own.
 Don’t assume that your reader is familiar with the task.
 3. This document is just a guideline for structuring your paper.
 You can feel free to use a different structure if it makes more sense.
 4. Some example system description papers from previous years that you can use as inspiration: